 - Celebrate their accomplishment and express confidence that they are learning and growing in some awesome ways!

-The last step of helping kids celebrate their growing skills is perhaps the most important, so encourage your kids with thoughtfulness and sincerity.
+This last step of helping kids celebrate their growing skills is perhaps the most important.
 You might say something like, “You’re learning something a lot of adults haven’t learned.
-Imagine how our world would be different if everyone was learning how to calm down when they’re upset, understand their feelings, and deal with them wisely?
+Imagine how our world would be different if everyone was learning how to calm down when they’re upset, understand their feelings, and deal with them wisely.
 Wouldn’t that be wonderful?!”